sebinpj/mangapress/README.md

-## About
+## About Mangapress

+MangaPress is a manga reader app that comes with the ability to search / find and read manga's , save them to your saved list and read it on the go

+## Download

+## Screenshots

+## What happens under the hood

-A MVP which uses jsoup under the hood to parse and display contents of mangakakalot, it comes with ability to save and continue reading manga titles
+A POC which uses jsoup under the hood to parse and display contents of manganato
-This project can be used as a reference to create a scrapper or any other services to run on the client side

 ## Requirements